Cremation Services: Find the Best Provider

 If Your Pet Dies At Home

 If your pet is ill or elderly, it is best to talk with your vet ahead of time so that you know what to expect.
-Most vets have established relationships with cremation service companies and can help you learn what to should your pet pass away.
+Most vets have established relationships with cremation service companies and can help you learn what to do should your pet pass away.
 If you have not had time to prepare for your pet’s death by making arrangements in advance, you have several options.

 - Ask your veterinarian to handle your pet’s remains.
 He or she can walk you through the steps you need to take with regard to preservation.
 You may need to transport the animal to the vet’s office.
 The vet will then work with a local pet cremation service to take care of your pet’s remains.